iakshay1/Test-Readme/README.md

 ---

 #### PostgreSQL
-1. To install postgreSQL in your machine type the following commands in your cmd.
+1. To install postgreSQL in your machine type the following command in your cmd.
 ```
 brew install postgresql
 ```